kdbanman/macros/doc/index.md

 # TODO

-- Current VSLICE TODOs are listed below per file in order of priority
+- Current major VSLICE TODOs are listed below per file in order of priority
+- Current minor VSLICE TODOs are in the files themselves with TODO markers
+    - Per-TODO notes are below to keep the other documents clean
 - TODOs outside the scope of VSLICE are in the files themselves

 ## Server and Communications

 ### [gameroom.md](gameroom.md)

-- document gameroom.state (TODO flag)

 - put client usecase from notebook in, progressively enhancing from basic usage to full syntactic sugar (TODO flag)
     - requires client command object (`cmd` here) being augmented with `onCmd` property